Using Logic Pro for surround sound work and ambisonics

 • Import the AAF into Logic.

 • These next steps are super critical..
 You’ll see below the transport bar a blue progress bar as the file imports and creates overviews.
 You can click on the blue bar to see its progress.
-Save your session (and make sure Copy Audio Files in to your project is ticket, save it a s a folder rather than a package) but do not close the project until it finishes creating the overviews. this is difficult to jusgebecause it normally seems to freeze up when creating the last overview.
+Save your session (and make sure Copy Audio Files in to your project is ticket, save it as a folder rather than a package) but do not close the project until it finishes creating the overviews. this is difficult to judge because it normally seems to freeze up when creating the last overview.
 When it looks done, Save again and Close Project (not the window, the whole project).

 • Now re-open the project.
 You’ll notice that the progress bar happens all over again.
 Again wait until it’s finished doing all these overviews, then save it again and Close the Project again.